GRIDAPPSD/gridappsd-state-plotter/README.md

 >>> import gridappsd
 ````

-If the import returns an error message, see <https://github.com/GRIDAPPSD/gridappsd-python> for installation instructions.
+&nbsp;&nbsp;&nbsp;&nbsp;If the import returns an error message, see <https://github.com/GRIDAPPSD/gridappsd-python> for installation instructions.

 3. The tkinter module must be installed in python, which is typically the case with most full Linux distributions.
 To check if this module is already installed: